ref-humbold/Gomoku-Game/README.md

 Single-player gomoku game in Ocaml

 ## About
-Gomoku is a small two-player (human vs computer) game written in OCaml language.
+Gomoku is a small single-player (human vs computer) game written in OCaml language.
 Human player uses white stones and begins each game, whereas computer player uses black stones.
-Winner is the first player which puts 5 stones of their colour in an unbroken chain either horizontally, vertically or diagonally.
+Winner is the first player who puts 5 stones of their colour in an unbroken chain either horizontally, vertically or diagonally.

 LET'S PLAY GOMOKU!